 People shed shame and bravely showed their vulnerability.
 They became gentler, more loving, and forgiving.
 They claimed their desires and feelings open and empowered.
 They listened better to their partners and to people they loved.
 They took take care of themselves and of each other with more empathy and compassion.

-Danielle and Celeste hope to keep inspiring these changes as they teach and inspire professionals to bring more of themselves into the coaching and therapy room.
+Danielle and Celeste hope to keep inspiring these changes as they teach and inspire professionals to bring more of themselves into their practice.

 Join them now at the next Somatica Training.